Schniggelaus/Cybersecurity-Journey/README.md

 # 🔐 Cybersecurity Journey

-> Computer Science graduate student (Informationssicherheit, starting WS 2026) building offensive security skills from the ground up — systematically, publicly, and with the goal of generating side income through Bug Bounty and freelance pentesting.
+> Computer Science graduate student (Information security, starting WS 2026) building offensive security skills from the ground up — systematically, publicly, and with the goal of generating side income through Bug Bounty and freelance pentesting.

 ---